Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### The Purple Pill Specification

-The Purple Pill section delves into the newly introduced features in Jac that build upon and extend the current OOP model in Python.
+The Purple Pill section delves into the newly introduced features in Jac that build upon and extend the current OOP / procedural model in Python.
 These enhancements are designed to make coding easier, more efficient, and more robust, thus improving the overall developer experience.
 This section provides an in-depth exploration of these innovative features and their practical applications.

 ### The Red Pill Specification